AimoTvT/UITouch/README.md

 > - The cache compilation binaries have been removed
 > - When installing plug-ins manually, remember to compile the UE once
+> - This IS THE TEST VERSION!!
+There is no test packaging for this release

 ## 引擎版本( >= 4.27.0 )